All Homecare Workers and Personal Care Attendants enter their time electronically. The system we use is called

 OR PTC DCI Fob

-The fob is a small device that is always kept in the Consumer's home.
-The Provider pushes a button on the fob to display a code at the start and end of their shift.
-The Provider must write down the fob codes along with date and time of clock in/clock out on a fob timesheet.
-The Provider must enter the fob codes into the OR PTC DCI web portal by the end of the pay period.
+The fob is a small device that is kept in the consumer's home.
+The provider pushes a button on the fob to display a unique code at the start and end of their shift.
+The provider writes down the fob codes with date and time of clock in and clock out on a fob timesheet.
+The provider must enter the fob codes in the DCI Web Portal by the end of the pay period.

-To request a fob: Please speak with the consumer’s Case Manager.
+To request a fob: Talk to the consumer’s Case Manager.